arcade-framework/arcade-framework.github.io/README.md

-# arcade-framework.github.io
+# ARCADE (AssuRance CAse DEvelopment)
-ARCADE Framework for Safety Assurance Information Management
+## A Framework for Safety Assurance Information Management

+This is a supporting page for **evaluation of ARCADE framework**.